mdn/translated-content/files/pt-br/learn/html/multimedia_and_embedding/other_embedding_technologies/index.md

 - **Give yourself a break from the [extra accessibility headaches](https://webaim.org/techniques/flash/) that come with Flash and other plugins.**
 - **Stay clear of additional security hazards.** Adobe Flash is [notoriously insecure,](https://www.cvedetails.com/product/6761/Adobe-Flash-Player.html?vendor_id=53) even after countless patches.
 In 2015, Alex Stamos, then-Chief Security Officer at Facebook, [requested that Adobe discontinue Flash.](https://www.theverge.com/2015/7/13/8948459/adobe-flash-insecure-says-facebook-cso)

-> [!NOTE]
-> Due to its inherent issues and the lack of support for Flash, Adobe announced that they would stop supporting it at the end of 2020.
+> **Nota:** Due to its inherent issues and the lack of support for Flash, Adobe announced that they would stop supporting it at the end of 2020.
 As of January 2020, most browsers block Flash content by default, and by December 31st of 2020, all browsers will have completly removed all Flash functionality.
 Any existing Flash content will be inaccessable after that date.

 So what should you do?
 If you need interactivity, HTML and {{glossary("JavaScript")}} can readily get the job done for you with no need for Java applets or outdated ActiveX/BHO technology.
 Instead of relying on Adobe Flash, you should use [HTML5 video](/pt-BR/docs/Learn/HTML/Howto/Add_audio_or_video_content_to_a_webpage) for your media needs, [SVG](/pt-BR/docs/Learn/HTML/Howto/Add_vector_image_to_a_webpage) for vector graphics, and [Canvas](/pt-BR/docs/Web/API/Canvas_API/Tutorial) for complex images and animations.
 [Peter Elst was already writing some years ago](https://plus.google.com/+PeterElst/posts/P5t4pFhptvp) that Adobe Flash is rarely the right tool for the job.
 As for ActiveX, even Microsoft's {{glossary("Microsoft Edge","Edge")}} browser no longer supports it.